codfed/ai-agents/README.md

 What to iterate on:

+- In the prompt, I pass the date as the full date with UTC info.
+Sometimes the response converts this to a standard human date, others it shows the full time code with it.
+Button this up.
 - Figure out periodic discrepency in Wikipedia Response
 - Handle the response to 2024 deaths article
 - Experiment which LLM or tooling will be best for getting info about currently trending topics